optuna/optuna/docs/source/faq.rst

 How are exceptions from trials handled?
 ---------------------------------------

-Trials that raise, without catching, exceptions will be treated as failures, i.e. with the :obj:`~optuna.structs.TrialState.FAIL` status.
+Trials that raise exceptions without catching them will be treated as failures, i.e. with the :obj:`~optuna.structs.TrialState.FAIL` status.

-By default, all exceptions raised in objective functions are propagated to user code.
+By default, all exceptions except :class:`~optuna.exceptions.TrialPruned` raised in objective functions are propagated to the caller of :func:`~optuna.study.Study.optimize`.
-In other words, studies are aborted when exceptions are raised.
+In other words, studies are aborted when such exceptions are raised.
 It might be desirable to continue a study with the remaining trials.
-To do so, you can specify in :func:`~optuna.study.Study.optimize` which exceptions types to catch using the ``catch`` argument.
+To do so, you can specify in :func:`~optuna.study.Study.optimize` which exception types to catch using the ``catch`` argument.
-Exceptions of these types are caught inside the study and will not be propagated to user code.
+Exceptions of these types are caught inside the study and will not propagate further.

 You can find the failed trials in log messages.